ariellamorris2-cmd/GEOL0069-ML-Cambridge-LULC-Change/README.md

 ### Limitations

-- WorldCover 2020 labels used as ground truth for earlier epochs — label accuracy in peri-urban transition zones may be lower than in clearly defined classes
+Ground truth labels are derived from ESA WorldCover 2020 and applied across all four epochs.
+In peri-urban transition zones — precisely the areas of greatest interest in this study — label accuracy is likely lower than in clearly defined classes such as open water or dense woodland, and this uncertainty propagates into all three models.

-- A single seasonal composite per epoch introduces phenological variation (particularly visible in the 2025 image which captured more post-harvest fields)
+A single summer median composite per epoch introduces phenological variation that is not fully controlled for.
+This is most visible in the 2025 image, which captured a higher proportion of post-harvest fields, potentially inflating the bare soil and cropland classes relative to earlier epochs.
+The transition matrix comparing 2019 and 2025 directly is therefore more reliable than per-epoch area totals.

-- The U-Net was trained on 2025 labels and applied to earlier epochs — spectral differences between seasons may introduce some inconsistency in absolute area statistics.
-The transition matrix (2019 vs 2025 directly compared) is more reliable than per-epoch area totals
+The U-Net was trained on 2025 labels and applied retrospectively to earlier epochs.
+Spectral differences between seasons and years may introduce minor inconsistencies in absolute area statistics, though the relative change signal — particularly the growth of the built-up class — is robust across all three models.

-- Water and wetland classes are underrepresented in the study area, leading to lower F1 scores for these classes across all models
+Water and wetland classes are underrepresented within the study area, which results in lower F1 scores for these classes across all models.
+This does not materially affect the primary finding of built-up expansion but should be noted for any application of this pipeline to wetter landscapes.

 ### Future Directions